FrancescoZanella/SML_thesis_line_follower_robot/README.md

 This repository contains the code and resources for a line-following robot using streaming machine learning techniques.

 The robot can operate in two modes:
-    1) training mode, where it collects data used to train models
+- Training mode, where it collects data used to train models
-    2) production mode: the robot uses a pre-trained model built with River to navigate, continuously updating the model as the robot moves.
+- Production mode: the robot uses a pre-trained model built with River to navigate, continuously updating the model as the robot moves.

 ## Getting Started